Americans have left $3 billion on unused gift cards

 Almost $3 billion in gift card cash went unused in 2019 alone.
 Meanwhile, total gift card spending in 2019 clocked in at $98.6 billion.
 Despite the billions of dollars that go unused, that’s an estimated 1% increase in annual growth in 2019.

 Why this isn’t free money for companies

 Sounds like free money for businesses, right?
 It’s all in the accounting.

 When gift cards are sold, they are counted as a liability until spent.
 Only when they are spent does that money count as revenue.
-This means that US businesses carried $970 million in liabilities on unused cards last year.
+This means that US businesses carried $3 billion in liabilities on unused cards last year.

 Further, closed-loop gift cards — or gift cards that can be used at a single store or chain only — are generally bought through card vendors.
 These vendors can charge for everything from setup to stocking the card inventory.
 When you’re not using, they’re losing.

-Despite all the unused gift cards out there, 2016 is slated to bring on even more gift card purchases.
-It’s estimated that $140 billion will be spent on gift cards in the US alone.
+Despite all the unused gift cards out there, 2019 brought on even more gift card purchases.
+It’s estimated that $100 billion will be spent on gift cards in the US alone.

-To give you an idea of just how much money that is, with $140 billion you could buy the Chicago Cubs 140 times over.
-(Given their recent World Series win, that might not be a bad idea.)
-Of that $140 billion, it’s projected that over $1 billion will go unspent.
-Still enough to buy the Chicago Cubs once.
+To give you an idea of just how much money that is, with $100 billion you could buy about 360 billion rolls of toilet paper or 100 million bidets.
+(Talk about panic buying).
+Of that $100 billion, it’s projected that about $3 billion will go unspent.
+Still enough to buy 11 billion rolls or 3 million bidets.

 So what do you do with a drawer full of gift cards?